tgrenbergj/Scanner/submission-phase2/doc/readme.txt

 --------------------------
 Assumptions
 --------------------------
+1) There must exist a file in the same directory as the test inputs and scripts called minire_spec.txt that contains the language specifications.
+The executable should be run from the working directory of the scripts and files.

-1) If a regular expression has a grouping with an optional character, it must be the last element of the grouping.
+2) If a regular expression has a grouping with an optional character, it must be the last element of the grouping.

 Valid:    (a | b | c | )
 Invalid:  ( | a | b | c)

-2) In a language specification, any $IDENTIFIER defined before another
+3) In a language specification, any $IDENTIFIER defined before another
 $IDENTIFIER takes precedence automatically.
 For example, in our project, the
 $ID identifier must be defined after all reservered words, like $BEGIN.
 Otherwise, there will be ambiguity.

-3) In a regular expression inside of a script, all single quotes must be escaped, even if they are already preceded by an escape character as defined in the original Phase 1 description.
+4) In a regular expression inside of a script, all single quotes must be escaped, even if they are already preceded by an escape character as defined in the original Phase 1 description.